 Investing in mining stocks is an alternative to buying a physical commodity itself (like gold coins) or a financial instrument that tracks raw material prices (such as the United States Copper Index Fund).

-Mining stocks are a well-liked asset class with individuals who believe a new ‘commodities supercycle’ is under way.
+Mining stocks are a well-liked asset class with individuals who believe a new ‘commodities Supercycle’ is underway.
 Consumption of many raw materials is tipped to soar over the next decade as industries like renewable energy, electric vehicles, and consumer electronics grow strongly, and spending on housing and infrastructure goes through the roof.

 Investing in a mining stock doesn’t always pay off when the economy grows, however.
 While demand for certain raw materials might increase, so too might market supply.
 This can have a significant impact on the prices that mining shares can ask for their product.

 The performance of mining stocks can disappoint even if commodity prices increase sharply.
 Production stoppages can be common in the industry and revenues might suffer significantly as a result.
-Rising costs are another problem of investing in mining stocks as labour and energy-related expenses can rocket.
+Rising costs are another problem of investing in mining stocks, as labour and energy-related expenses can rocket.

 Investors have a choice between investing in ‘junior’ or ‘major’ mining companies.
-As the name suggests, junior mining stock are smaller and tend to have less financial clout than the larger players.
+As the name suggests, junior mining stocks are smaller and tend to have less financial clout than the larger players.
 This often makes them riskier investments, particularly during economic downturns when revenues can dry up.

 The beauty of mining shares is that they can rise in value when commodity prices increase and pay a dividend to their investors.
 Not all mining companies return cash in this sort of way — mining for raw materials is an exceptionally capital-intensive business — but many UK-listed mining stocks do offer dividends.